 Every complex of $R$-modules produces a differential module by forming its \emph{compression}.
 This construction allows results about differential modules to be translated to results about complexes of modules.
 In fact, the differential modules produced by compressing always have differential degree $\mathbf{0}$ so it is sufficient to restrict to differential modules with differential degree $\mathbf{0}$ if one is interested in establishing results about complexes.
 Note that not every differential module of differential degree $\mathbf{0}$ arises this way (see Example~\ref{deg-0-scorpion}).

 \begin{cons}[{\cite[1.3]{MR2308849}}] If $C$ is a complex of $\mathbb{Z}^d$-graded $R$-modules, then its \emph{compression} is the $\mathbb{Z}^d$-graded differential module

-with differential $\delta^{C_\Delta}=\bigoplus_{n\in\mathbb{Z}} \del^C_n$.
+with differential $\delta^{C_\Delta}=\bigoplus_{i\in\mathbb{Z}} \del^C_i$.

 We have $\deg(\delta^{C_\Delta})=\mathbf{0}$ because the differentials of the complex $C$ are required to have degree zero.
-By the definition of $\delta^{C_\Delta}$, we have $H(C_\Delta)=\bigoplus_{n\in\mathbb{Z}} H_n(C)$.
+By the definition of $\delta^{C_\Delta}$, we have $H(C_\Delta)=\bigoplus_{i\in\mathbb{Z}} H_i(C)$.

 When the complex $C$ is bounded below and consists of free $R$-modules then the compression has a free flag.
 Indeed, suppose $C_i=0$ for $i$ sufficiently small.
-Then setting $F^n=\bigoplus_{i\leq n} C_i$ forms a free flag. \end{cons}
+Then after an appropriate shifting, setting $F^n=\bigoplus_{i\leq n} C_i$ forms a free flag. \end{cons}

-Computing the Betti number of a compression is a straight-forward application of Theorem~\ref{betti-rank-thm} and Remark~\ref{betti-minl-rmk}.
+Computing the Betti number of a compression of a minimal complex is a straight-forward application of Theorem~\ref{Betti-rank-thm} and Remark~\ref{Betti-minl-rmk}.